(FDC) Domaine de Colombat

 Bordeaux 108km.
 Beautiful major city with an abundance of things to do including; museums, opera house, shopping, wine museum and antique quarter.

 Perigueux 40km.
-The Citadal and the Cathedral St Front, markets Wednesday and Saturdays.
+The Citadel and the Cathedral St Front markets Wednesday and Saturdays.

 Sainte Foy la Grande 36km.
 Set on the Dordogne river and has a famous weekly Saturday morning market.

 If you wish to view the area from the sky, there are very reasonably-priced flights in small aircraft from the flying club at Périgueux or you could even try hot-air ballooning.
 There is an excellent lake with a man-made beach, two restaurants and pleasant woodland walks and bike trails, just 20 minutes away (19km) at La Jemaye.